-Based on the existing literature, in essence shareholder activism refers to the actions taken by "investors who, dissatisfied with some aspect of a company's management or operation, try to bring about change within the company without a change in control".
-77 With this basic understanding in mind, we define shareholder activism as observable behavior of minority shareholders to use their power to oppose a significant decision of corporate management.
-Several key aspects of our definition are elaborated on below.
+Based on the existing literature, shareholder activism refers to the actions taken by "investors who, dissatisfied with some aspect of a company's management or operation, try to bring about change within the company without a change in control."
+With this basic understanding in mind, we define shareholder activism as the observable behavior of minority shareholders to use their power to oppose a significant decision of corporate management.
+We elaborate on several key aspects of our definition below.

-First, we include both financial investors and strategic investors.
+First, shareholder activists can include both financial investors and strategic investors.
 The main purpose of this research is to explore the potential impact of political power vis-à-vis legal rules on shareholder activism in China.
 In this respect, the difference between strategic activists and financial activists is insignificant.
-Moreover, it is standard practice for studies on institutional investors and shareholder activism in China to cover both types of investors.78
+Moreover, it is standard practice for studies on institutional investors and shareholder activism in China to cover both types of investors.81

 Second, consistent with the prevailing literature, as a starting point, we require publicly available evidence that a minority shareholder objects to a significant management decision to be considered as an activist.
-In this context, with respect to "management", we are referring to both the management team and those who can control the management team.79 Unless an investor is at odds with the management, the investor does not need to be active.
-Investors who free-ride on the policies advanced by management to enhance firm value are passive in nature and, therefore, are outside of the scope of this research.80
+In referring to "management," we are describing both the management team and those who can control the management team.82 Unless an investor is at odds with the management, the investor does not need to be active.
+Investors who free ride on

-77 Stuart L. Gillan & Laura T. Starks, The Evolution of Shareholder Activism in the United States, 19 J. APPLIED CORP.
+80 Stuart L. Gillan & Laura T. Starks, The Evolution of Shareholder Activism in the United States, 19 J. APPLIED CORP.
 FIN.
 55, 55 (2007).

-78 E.g. Pangvue Cheng, supra note 51, at 664.
+81 See, e.g., Pangyue Cheng, supra note 54, at 664.

-79 Gur Aminadav and Elias Papaioannou, Corporate Control Around the World, 75 J. Fin.
-1191 (2020); Alexander Dyck and Luigi Zingales, Private Benefits of Control: An International Comparison, 59 THE J. Fin.
-537 (2004).
+82 Gur Aminadav and Elias Papaioannou, Corporate Control Around the World, 75 J. FIN.
+1191, 1231 (2020) (treating "managers and controlling shareholders" equally); Alexander Dyck and Luigi Zingales, Private Benefits of Control: An International Comparison, 59 J. FIN.
+537, 570 (2004) (highlighting management appointed by controlling shareholders).